KNIGHTsss-labs/ToDo-Web-App/README.md

 - user can change status task in todo list
 - user can modify info such as title, description
 - user can login / register to website
-- Each user can see only they todo list
+- each user can see only they todo list
 - responsive design

 deadline